Local Natives at the Roundhouse

 Returning to the UK in October, Local Natives will undoubtedly put on an incredible headline set.
 Tonight, they sound flawless and perform like they are having the time of their lives, which leaves the audience excited, energetic and eager for more.
 The band will probably be the most talked about live act on this summer’s festival circuit.
 Pop rock perfection.

-For further information about Local Natives and future events visit here.
+For further information and future events visit Local Natives’ website here.

 Watch the video for You & I here: